alex-nicoll/dootroom/README.md

-# mGoL
+# multi-life

 Conway's Game of Life implemented as a chaotic multiplayer game.
-Clients share the grid and can modify it while it evolves.
+Clients share and edit an ever-evolving grid.

 [See it live](http://68.183.125.233/)